 If possible, remove artwork from the frame and follow the procedures for air drying listed below; use extreme caution when attempting to remove the artwork from the frame, as most art objects become weaker when they are wet; the artwork is most likely attached to the matting and backing boards with an adhesive; these adhesives could prove problematic to remove; if the artwork does not come easily out of the frame and or you get resistance when attempted to disassemble the artwork from the matting and backing boards, stop and have the artwork evaluated by a conservator prior to further disassembly; it is better to leave a work on paper in a wet state temporarily rather than risk tearing it.

-If image appears stuck to glass/glazing, leave in frame and dry glass-side down.
+If an image appears stuck to glass/glazing, leave in frame and dry glass-side down.

 Thoroughly wet photographs can stay wet in a container of clean water.
 Dry or freeze within 48 hours.
 If possible, interleave photographs with wax paper prior to freezing.
 Freeze or air dry damp or partially wet photographs.